 Flexibility, meanwhile, is largely about choice - having a range of options from which the operator can choose a service to meet its needs.
-Honeywell's Maintenance Service Plan offering, for example, encompasses three services providing control systems coverage for avionics, engines and mechanical components.
+Honeywell's Maintenance Service Plan offering, for example, encompasses three services providing coverage for avionics, engines and mechanical components.
 Operators can choose a comprehensive plan including them all, or take any individually and manage the others in-house.
 It also offers two levels of service for each: Standard and Gold.
 The latter provides coverage for additional charges such as APU and line-replaceable unit (LRU) removal and reinstallation labor and freight expenses.
-Expanded coverage for Honeywell and non-Honeywell units, lower rates for aircraft still under the OEM warranty, and Honeywell Avionics Total Obsolescence Protection, are other options.
+Expanded coverage for Honeywell and non-Honeywell units, and lower rates for aircraft still under the OEM warranty, are other options.